kasir-barati/graphql-js-ts/docs/execution-from-inside.md

 - A very broad term used in computer science ([wiki](https://en.wikipedia.org/wiki/Abstract_syntax_tree)).
 - Represents the structure of a program, code snippet, or a GraphQL query.
 - A tree representation of the abstract syntactic structure of text (often source code, but here a GraphQL query) written in a [formal language](https://en.wikipedia.org/wiki/Formal_language).
+  - Formal language essentially is a language that consciously and deliberately is designed to express a set of particular concepts without ambiguity.
-  - In GraphQL a query comes in as a string, this string must be split into meaningful sub-strings\* and parsed into a representation that the machine understands.
+  - <a id="lexicalAnalysis" href="#lexicalAnalysis">#</a> In GraphQL a query comes in as a string, this string must be [split into meaningful sub-strings](#tokenization) and parsed into a representation that the machine understands.
   - <details>
       <summary>
         An example of an AST for a code